curseforge-sdks/cf-ue-editor-plugin/README.md

 > **NOTE:** We can also provide you with a sample PackageUGC command that
 > support archiving, please contact us for this sample.

-After the the mod has been packaged, both the source and the cooked package have to be uploaded to the CF servers.
+After the mod has been packaged, both the source and the cooked package have to be uploaded to the CF servers.
 This is because a mod can be cooked to many platforms and we use the source as the logical parent file for the cooked mods.